Dracula (1958 film): Filming

 Terence Fisher believed: "My greatest contribution to the Dracula myth was to bring out the underlying sexual element in the story.
 He [Dracula] is basically sexual.
-At the moment he bites it is the culmination of a sexual experience".
-According to Fisher “Dracula preyed upon the sexual frustrations of his woman victims.
-The (Holmwood) marriage was one in which she [Mina] was not sexually satisfied and that was her weakness as far as Dracula’s approach to her was concerned.“ In the scene where Mina returns after a night with Dracula, Fisher's directions to the actress were frank and unambiguous: "When she arrived back after having been away all night she said it all in one close-up at the door.
+At the moment he bites it is the culmination of a sexual experience."
+According to Fisher, “Dracula preyed upon the sexual frustrations of his woman victims.
+The (Holmwood) marriage was one in which she [Mina] was not sexually satisfied and that was her weakness as far as Dracula’s approach to her was concerned.”
+In the scene where Mina returns after a night with Dracula, Fisher's directions to the actress were frank and unambiguous: "When she arrived back after having been away all night she said it all in one close-up at the door.
 She'd been done the whole night through, please!
 I remember Melissa [Stribling] saying 'Terry, how should I play the scene?'
 So I told her, 'Listen, you should imagine you have had one whale of a sexual night, the one of your whole sexual experience.
 Give me that in your face!'"

 According to producer Anthony Hinds when it came to casting Dracula "it never occurred to any of us to use anyone else but Chris Lee".
 For his role in Horror of Dracula Lee earned £750.
 Speaking of filming and doing his take on the character, Lee recalled that he "tried to make the character all that he was in the book—heroic, romantic, erotic, fascinating, and dynamic."

 Shooting began at Bray Studios on 11 November 1957.
 Principal photography came to an end on Christmas Eve 1957.
 Special effects work continued, with the film finally wrapping on 3 January 1958.

-Special effects

-The filming of Dracula's destruction included a shot in which Dracula appears to peel away his decaying skin.
-This was accomplished by putting a layer of red makeup on Lee's face, and then covering his entire face with a thin coating of mortician's wax, which was then made up to conform to his normal skin tone.
-When he raked his fingers across the wax, it revealed the "raw" marks underneath.
-This startling sequence was cut out, but was restored for the 2012 Blu-ray release, using footage from a badly damaged Japanese print.